Building TRUST With Your List

 But having a list is only part of the story.

-It’s what you do with the list that really matters.
+It’s what you do with your list that really matters.

 The real earning power of having a list is is the relationship you have with the people on your list.